farrynk/rulebook/docs/3_csc-conduct-guidelines.md

     - **3.4.3.3**&emsp;Upon completion of the demo review, a unanimous minus one vote is required to remove the player from the league

+&emsp;

+## 3.5 Staff Bans

+- **3.5.1**&emsp;Admins may give out staff bans at their discretion with a vote of all but one admin in favor to enact the ban.

+    - **3.5.1.1**&emsp;They may be given out for a variety of reasons including coinciding with certain serious strikes, severe character shortcomings, and intense demonstrated public unprofessionalism.

+- **3.5.2**&emsp;Staff bans will last 1-3 seasons (the current season not counting towards this) as appropriate.

+    - **3.5.2.1**&emsp;Each prior staff ban (not successfully appealed) will increase this length by a season.

+    - **3.5.2.2**&emsp;A member that has served a staff ban (that has not been successfully appealed or forgiven) is permanently ineligible from positions with elevated authority or access to privileged information, listed below

+        - Admin
+        - Mod
+        - Arbiter
+        - Transaction Manager
+        - (A)GM
+        - Numbers Committee
+        - Rules Committee
+        - Committee Head

+- **3.5.3**&emsp;Staff bans may be appealed immediately.
+After an unsuccessful appeal, members must wait 6 months following the conclusion of the appeal to initiate another one.

+    - **3.5.3.1**&emsp;This appeal process requires a vote of all but one arbiter to remove the staff ban.

+    - **3.5.3.2**&emsp;This process should be followed if new evidence is discovered regarding the incident(s) or there were new claims of issues with the initial ban process including misconduct, bias, or abuse.
+This process is separate from strike removal by appeal, but may happen in parallel.

+    - **3.5.3.3**&emsp;If successful, the staff ban is removed.

+- **3.5.4**&emsp;Staff bans may be forgiven (not removed) after ban expiration with 6 months between failed attempts.

+    - **3.5.4.1**&emsp;The review group will be comprised of all admins, moderators, and arbiters.
+For the group to consider the request 2 members of this group must endorse a review after being initiated by the offending member.
+A 2/3 majority of the group will be required to forgive the ban.

+    - **3.5.4.2**&emsp;If successful, the member may again seek any CSC position.

 ---